-Mast cells are a part of the immune system are responsible for the allergic reactions many people (and animals) experience.
+Mast cells are a part of the immune system responsible for the allergic reactions many people (and animals) experience.
 They do this by releasing granules, known as degranulation.
-Granules contain a number of active substances which perform the following functions:
+Granules contain several active substances which perform the following functions:

-Heparin – Prevents the formation of blood clots.
+- Proteoglycans (Heparin): Prevents the formation of blood clots.

 The cause is unknown, but it thought there is a genetic component because of a high incidence in Siamese cats.

-Single or multiple hairless nodules (lumps) on or beneath the skin.
-They can occur anywhere on the body including the head, neck, torso, limbs and anogenital region.
-Tumours range in size from 1 to 4 cm and can wax and wane in size.
+- Single or multiple hairless nodules (lumps) on or beneath the skin.
+They can occur anywhere on the body, including the head, neck, torso, limbs and anogenital region.
+Tumours range in size from 1 to 4 cm and can rapidly change size (increasing or decreasing in size) due to inflammation around the tumour.
 They can be well or ill-defined.
 Ill-defined tumours are more aggressive.

 Systemic symptoms may present with cats who have visceral mast cell tumours, which may include:

-Fine needle aspirate (insertion of a needle into the tumour and drawing out cells) and cytology ( a study of the cells under a microscope).
-This applies to both cutaneous and visceral mast cell tumours, however, sedation and ultrasound guidance are necessary to obtain a fine needle aspirate from an internal organ.
+- Fine needle aspirate: Insertion of a needle into the tumour and drawing out cells) and cytology ( a study of the cells under a microscope), which applies to both cutaneous and visceral mast cell tumours, however, sedation and ultrasound guidance is necessary to obtain a fine needle aspirate from an internal organ.
 Your veterinarian may also take samples from local lymph nodes to determine if the tumour has spread.

-X-rays and ultrasound of the chest and abdomento look for visceral tumours and liver or spleen enlargement.
+- Imaging: X-rays and ultrasound of the chest and abdomen to look for visceral tumours and liver or spleen enlargement.

-Chemotherapy as a follow-up treatment for grade 3 tumours, non-operable tumours or to target cancerous mast cells remaining in the blood.
+- Chemotherapy: Anti-cancer drugs which target rapidly dividing cells as a follow-up treatment for grade 3 tumours, non-operable tumours, or to target cancerous mast cells remaining in the blood.

-Radiation therapy to treat tumours which can not be removed with a wide enough margin, such as the limbs.
+- Radiation therapy: This treatment uses high energy x-ray beams to treat tumours which can not be removed with a wide enough margin, such as the limbs.

-Antihistamines such as famotidine (Pepcid) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.
+- Antihistamines: Famotidine (Pepcid) or diphenhydramine hydrochloride (Benadryl) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.